DraceniY/DraceniY/README.md

 Some of my projects in teaching are available in this GitHub as well as side projects in Statistics/Data Visualization Sustainability, Bioinformatics and so long.

-Feel free to contact [me](mailto:yasmine.draceni@gmail.com) with any inquiries, for discussions, or to explore potential collaboration on exciting projects surrounded by good tea 🍵 !
+Feel free to contact [me](mailto:yasmine.draceni@gmail.com) with any inquiries, for discussions, or to explore potential collaboration on exciting projects surrounded by a good tea 🍵 !
 I'm constantly welcoming new opportunities and connections.

 All best,